 Striving thus to live, it has ever been our aim to make the scriptures the man of our counsel, to believe all that is written therein, and to teach that, and that only, which in our souls we believed.
-Having thus taught, the church and the world regard us as misguided and deluded; and they suppose, and no doubt honestly, that all our expectations and hopes looked to with great interest; but while some have been demonstrated by time, to be incor-And they look upon us with amazerect. ment that, after so many disappointments, we should still adhere with such tenacity to our confidence in the immediate appearing of the blessed Saviour.
-Many no doubt are utterly unable to conceive how we can honestly continue to look for the Lord, and are therefore expecting that we must necessarily now relinguish our hope.
+Having thus taught, the church and the world regard us as misguided and deluded; and they suppose, and no doubt have been demonstrated by time, to be incor-And they look upon us with amazement that, after so many disappointments, we should still adhere with such tenacity to our confidence in the immediate appearing of the blessed Saviour.
+Many no doubt are utterly unable to conceive how we can honestly continue to look for the Lord, and are therefore expecting that we must necessarily now relinquish our hope.
 And they call upon us, as honest men, to retract.

 We are free to confess that we have been twice disappointed in our expectations in the time of our Lord's Advent-first in the year 1843, and second, in the tenth day of the seventh month of the present Jewish Sacred year.
-Those who do not believe with us, honestly suppose that such disappointments cannot be reconciled with an adherence to our faith.-With Adventists no reconciliation is needed : -they all understand how it is; but that the however, did not observe, that as it would reworld may, if they will, understand the reason of the hope that is in us, and that if by so doing we may be instrumental in opening the eyes of any, and thus turn a brother from the error of his way, save a soul from death and hide a multitude of sins, we will review the way in which the Lord has, in his mercy and providence, led us, and show how we understand these disappointments to be a part of the great plan in the accomplishment of God's purposes respecting us, and in the preparation of his children for his coming and kingdom.
+Those who do not believe with us, honestly suppose that such disappointments cannot be reconciled with an adherence to our faith.-With Adventists no reconciliation is needed: -they all understand how it is; but that the however, did not observe, that as it would reworld may, if they will, understand the reason of the hope that is in us, and that if by so doing we may be instrumental in opening the eyes of any, and thus turn a brother from the error of his way, save a soul from death and hide a multitude of sins, we will review the way in which the Lord has, in his mercy and providence, led us, and show how we understand these disappointments to be a part of the great plan in the accomplishment of God's purposes respecting us, and in the preparation of his children for his coming and kingdom.